Home

 Fermi Paradox

 The famous physicist Enrico Fermi asked the basic question about the possibility of extraterrestrial life "Where are they?"
 That is, considering the long age of the galaxy, it would seem that ET's should have contacted us by now.
-Here are some sites that ponder this question:
+Here are some articles and resources concerning this question:

 The View from a Distant Star: Challenges of Interstellar MESSAGE-MAKING